resmith/0_udac_CloudDev_6BestPractices_Severless_Todo_Reference/README.md

 This split was made because the infrastructure components (DynamoDb and S3), are relatively stable with less frequent updates.
 The lambda functions in contrast, change more frequently.
 This removes the redeployment of infrastructure needlessly when their are code only changes.
 In addition, before the split when there were frequent updates, the delete of infrastructure would not complete before the creation of that same infrastructure (todos table for example), resulting in frequent errors.
 This split results in faster and more stable code deployments.

+_Note_: There are several logs written in the code.
+Normally these would be removed before going to production, but they were left in the code so anyone utilizing this code can see the events and data to better understand how the Serverless code works, especially concerining authentication.

 ## Installation - Backend

 - The back-end services are already installed.
 This req